How Many Batteries Are in a Golf Cart?

 Who Makes the Best Rechargeable Batteries?

 There is some debate about this question, but in general, Trojan golf cart batteries are widely regarded as top-quality products.
 If you want a durable flooded lead acid battery, starting with a Trojan battery is a good idea.
-However, the key to a long battery life ultimately lies in good battery maintenance habits.
+The key to a long battery life ultimately lies in good battery maintenance habits.

 Last Word